ThouShawNotPass/Artificial-Intelligence/README.md

-# Artificial Intelligence

-A repository to organize and track my neural network algorithms.

 # Get Started

 To start using this package, you need to import the HilbertCurve class from the file DimensionReduction.py (be sure they are in the same directory).
 To construct a HilbertCurve object, you will need to pass two integers to the constructor; the number of iterations, and the number of dimensions.